Joshjwood/Credit-Control-Outlook-Automation/README.md

 The script is designed to handle multiple customers at once, selecting one of several email templates at random to avoid sending repetitive messages to the same customer.
 How It Works

-    Reads Input Data: The script reads customer information from an Excel spreadsheet (overdue_customers.xlsx).
+-Reads Input Data: The script reads customer information from an Excel spreadsheet (overdue_customers.xlsx).
 This file must contain specific columns with details about each customer's overdue payment.
-    Generates Personalized Emails: Using the data from the spreadsheet, the script generates a personalized email for each customer.
+-Generates Personalized Emails: Using the data from the spreadsheet, the script generates a personalized email for each customer.
 The email includes the amount overdue, the due date (formatted in a friendly way), and the number of days the payment has been overdue.
-    Finds Attachments: For each customer, the script searches for relevant overdue statements in a specified folder (attachments) and attaches them to the email if found.
+-Finds Attachments: For each customer, the script searches for relevant overdue statements in a specified folder (attachments) and attaches them to the email if found.
-    Sends Emails via Outlook: The script uses the Microsoft Outlook application to send the emails to the customers.
+-Sends Emails via Outlook: The script uses the Microsoft Outlook application to send the emails to the customers.
-    Console Output: Throughout the process, the script provides detailed output in the console to help you monitor which customers are being processed and the status of each email sent.
+-Console Output: Throughout the process, the script provides detailed output in the console to help you monitor which customers are being processed and the status of each email sent.

 Input Requirements
 1. Excel Spreadsheet: overdue_customers.xlsx